netreconlab/parse-hipaa/README.md

 For verfying and cleaning your data along with other added functionality, you can add [Cloud Code](https://docs.parseplatform.org/cloudcode/guide/) to the [cloud](https://github.com/netreconlab/parse-hipaa/tree/master/cloud) folder.
 Note that there is no need to rebuild your image when modifying files in the "cloud" folder since this is volume mounted, but you may need to restart the parse container for your changes to take effect.

 ## Viewing Your Data via Parse Dashboard
 Parse-dashboard is binded to your localhost on port 4040 and can be accessed as such, e.g. http://localhost:4040/dashboard.
 The default login for the parse dashboard is username: "parse", password: "1234".
 For production you should change the password in the [postgres-dashboard-config.json](https://github.com/netreconlab/parse-hipaa/blob/master/parse-dashboard-config.json#L14).
-Note that ideally the password should be hashed by using something like [bcrypt-generator](https://bcrypt-generator.com) and setting "useEncryptedPasswords": false".
+Note that ideally the password should be hashed by using something like [bcrypt-generator](https://bcrypt-generator.com) or using [multi factor authentication](https://github.com/parse-community/parse-dashboard#multi-factor-authentication-one-time-password).
 You can also add more users through this method.

 1. Open your browser and go to http://localhost:4040/dashboard
 2. Username: `parse` # You can use `parseRead` to login as a read only user
-3. Password: `1234` # You can generate your own password hashes here: https://bcrypt-generator.com.
-You can also setup multi factor authentication: https://github.com/parse-community/parse-dashboard#multi-factor-authentication-one-time-password
+3. Password: `1234`
 4. Be sure to refresh your browser to see new changes synched from your CareKitSample app

 ### Configuring